taesunyeom/DuDGAN/README.md

 ### Requirement
 ---
-1. one or more CUDA-available GPUs (recommend over than 24GB memory for 512x512) 2.Python 3.7.x ~ 3.9.x
+1. one or more CUDA-available GPUs
+2.Python 3.7.x ~ 3.9.x
 3.Pytorch 1.8.0+cu111 (We do not sure it works on recent version.
 We recommend install previous version of Pytorch in "https://pytorch.org/get-started/previous-versions/")

 Libraries :

-  pip install pip install click requests tqdm pyspng ninja imageio-ffmpeg==0.4.3;
+  pip install click requests tqdm pyspng ninja imageio-ffmpeg==0.4.3;

 ### Preprocessing dataset